sav-che/TL-2/Authors/Harms, Hermann August Theodor {std. Harms}.md

-> [!cite] BHL link: this entry starts at [page 56](https://www.biodiversitylibrary.org/item/103253#page/82/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 56](https://www.biodiversitylibrary.org/page/33068298) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Harms, Hermann August Theodor (1870-1942), German botanist of the Engler school; at Berlin from 1893; executive editor of "Pflanzenreich" from 1900, of Engler and Prantl ed.
-2 from 1930. (*Harms*).
+2 from 1930.
+**Abbreviated name**: *Harms*

 #### Herbarium and types